-The Committee met eight times during the 2013 financial year.
+The Committee met seven times during the 2014 financial year.
 The fees paid to each of the members for their work on this Committee are set out below:

-Position Fees (1)
+Position Fee

 \$

 Remuneration Committee Chairman 56,300

 Member 28,100

-(1) Fees are inclusive of base fees and superannuation.
+Fees are inclusive of base fees and superannuation.
+The CBA Board Chairman (David Turner) does not receive separate Remuneration Committee member fees.

+The Committee obtains executive remuneration information directly from its external independent remuneration consultant Ernst & Young (EY).

+Throughout 2014, the main information received from the Committee's remuneration consultant related to:

+- regulatory reforms; and - current market practices.

-The Committee engages its external independent remuneration consultant Ernst & Young (EY) to provide input on specific remuneration issues.
-Throughout the 2013 financial year, the main information received from the Committee's remuneration consultant related to regulatory developments, current market practices, and material to support the Committee to complete its review of existing executive remuneration arrangements.
-While the Committee takes note of the input from its independent remuneration consultant, it is solely responsible for making decisions within the terms of its Charter.
+EY provides information to assist the Committee in making remuneration decisions.
+EY has not made any remuneration decisions or recommendations during the 2014 financial year.
+The Committee is solely responsible for making decisions within the terms of its Charter.